jmedialayer/jmedialayer/README.md

 ## Performance

-Even when there is no GC pauses, the raw performance is not perfect.
+Even when there are no GC pauses, the raw performance is not perfect.
 Right now there are lots of `dynamic_cast` involved in jtransc + unnecessary shared_ptr boxing.
-This will improve in the future.
+This will improve in the future without touching any code.

-In order to optimize critical parts, you can embed C++ code directly.
+In the meanwhile, in order to optimize critical parts, you can embed C++ code directly.
 Or use `FastMemByte` and `FastMemInt` classes.
 Those classes provide static methods to select and use raw pointers directly.
 Once selected an array, set and get calls just use integers so when no objects/arrays are referenced at all, the performance is as fast as C++ code.
 So on blitting and stuff, you can just select an array and use integer indices during the algorithm to get the best performance.

 https://github.com/jmedialayer/jmedialayer/blob/master/jmedialayer/src/jmedialayer/util/FastMemInt.java
 https://github.com/jmedialayer/jmedialayer/blob/master/jmedialayer/src/jmedialayer/util/FastMemByte.java